 Behind their cool and calm veneer, many cats are actually highly susceptible to stress.
 Cats live their lives in our homes under conditions that don’t match the environment they are used to in the wild.
 New sights, sounds, and smells or the absence of those that have become familiar may stress your cat.

 But don’t worry, not all stress is bad.
 Some sources of stress such as new toys, textures, and tastes will stimulate your cat in a positive way.
 These will help your cat learn and grow familiar with the world around them.
-Just like people however, too much stress is bad for cats and may lead to health issues.
-Cats can be poor communicators, and tend to become distant and internalise the stress, making it hard to tell where it comes from.
+Just like people, however, too much stress is bad for cats and may lead to health issues.
+Cats can be poor communicators and tend to become distant and internalize the stress, making it hard to tell where it comes from.

-This guide will help you recognise signs of stress in your cat.
-We will discuss six common causes of negative stress, and what you can do to alleviate them.
+This guide will help you recognize signs of stress in your cat.
+We will discuss six common causes of negative stress and what you can do to alleviate them.

 How Do I Know if My Cat is Stressed?

-It’s important to know your cat’s habits, so you can recognise changes.
-Alterations to your cat’s sleep pattern, appetite and level of energy may all be signs that they are becoming stressed.
+It’s important to know your cat’s habits so you can recognize changes.
+Alterations to your cat’s sleep pattern, appetite, and level of energy may all be signs that they are becoming stressed.
 As the stress worsens and accumulates over time, your cat may exhibit signs such as aggression, trembling, excessive grooming or meowing, and unpredictable urination.

 Stressful Situation 1: Changes to Your Home

 Cats are naturally territorial, and changes to your home environment can set them on edge.
 You will be surprised just how sensitive your cat can be to your interior decorating!
 Here are some changes that often cause cats to stress:

 - Rearranging or purchasing new furniture

 - Clutter and mess